Financing Your School Year: 4 Simple Steps for Donegal Parents

 Financing Your School Year Donegal

-A good rule of thumb is that if you send your child to a fee-paying school, you will need around €240,000 by the time they finish third level education.
-This covers tuition fees which can be up to €42,000.
+A good rule of thumb is that if you send your child to a fee-paying school, you will need around €180,000 by the time they finish third level education.
+This covers tuition fees which can be expensive.
 Before beginning, it’s best to have a financial plan in place so that you are prepared for this eventuality.
-One way could be saving the Child Benefit (currently €140 per month per child) into a Regular Savings account
+One way could be saving the Child Benefit (currently €140 per month per child) into a Regular Savings account.

 3: Borrow